Carrot Cake: Our Award Winning Recipe!

 Me, my sister Lea and my husband Maurice.
 Circa 1979, selling our famous carrot cake at a Central Park Fair.
 We sliced until we dropped.

 Our Post-Woodstock Pre-Chassidic days.
 You like?
-I remember cutting a slice for Bianca Jagger, Chi Chi Williams and many other Celebs!
+I remember cutting a slice of carrot cake for Bianca Jagger, Chi Chi Williams and many other Celebs!

 - 1 ½ cups sugar

 - 4 eggs

 - 1 cup vegetable oil

 - 3 cups flour, all purpose, whole wheat pastry or spelt

 - pinch salt

 - ½ teaspoon ground cloves